OmarMiniesy/Notes/Windows/Active Directory/Domain Controller.md

 - This is a server responsible for running the *Active Directory Services.*
 - It is the central authority for the domain.

+> To identify Domain Controllers in a network, check out [[Identifying Hosts#Identifying Domain Controller s|Identifying DCs in Wireshark]].

 The *Default Domain Controllers policy* is created automatically with a domain and sets baseline security and auditing settings for all domain controllers in a given domain.